Lefiy/Leaf-Client/README.md

 ⚠ We do not provide support outside of the Discord.
 ⚠ Please do not ask questions on Github.

+**Leaf Client is no longer under development.
+Therefore, the suggestion channel is closed.
+Only questions and bug reports are accepted.**

 Discord: https://discord.com/invite/eJtRwnhxdY

 # Images